 3. Mageiritsa: A hearty and tasty Greek delicacy we eat the night before Easter Sunday.
 It is actually a soup made mainly with lamb liver and optionally other animal parts, eg lungs, heart, spleen and intestines.
 Just before the meat is ready you add plenty of lettuce, dill and finish off with a creamy avgolemono (egg-lemon) sauce.

 4. Camel pastourma: Pastourma is an oriental cold cut that could be described as the Greek prosciutto.
-Arrived in Greece with Armenians and Cappadocians leaving Turkey in 1920s, pastourma is made mainly with veal, but camel is a very special meat used in some cases – we actually include this Greek delicacy in our morning food walk.
+Arrived in Greece with Armenians and Cappadocians leaving Turkey in 1920s, pastourma is made mainly with veal, but camel is a very special meat used in some cases.
 The meat is cured, flavoured with spices, like fenugreek, and then left to air dry for about a month.
 For a foodie sensation try “pastourmadopita”, a sublime Greek pie made with thin phyllo dough, pastourma, kaseri cheese and tomato, sometimes served with Greek yoghurt dip.

 5. Snails: The Greek escargot or “hohlioi” as called on Crete where it is actually a treat.
 For Cretans snails are the best of Greek delicacies and make them in millions ways, especially during Lent period before Easter, when the cut back on meat.
 The most popular way is “hohlioi boubouristoi”, which is actually snails fried with their shell in plenty of olive oil seasoned with vinegar and rosemary sprigs.